robot-aquila/caelum/docs/source/index.rst

 - Terabytes of data that should be stored for years

 **Caelum** can be used in trading software, stock-exchange and cryptocurrency exchanges, IoT software development, DevOps, charting software and so on.
-Built in style of `microservice architecture <https://en.wikipedia.org/wiki/Microservices>`__ it can be easily integrated with other software.
-It is flexible in setup and can work on single host as well as in cluster depends on your needs and resource availability.